Film of the Awards night at FC United of Manchester, Moston, Manchester, November 2015

-The young men’s comments below suggest how they felt they changed as a result of being involved in the Passions project.
+The project was evaluated by an independent consultant who interviewed the young men to assess how they felt they’d changed as a result of being involved in the Passions of Youth.

 ‘Coming here every Wednesday morning was good.
 When I first did it I thought I wasn’t going to like it, but it was good, I wanted to do it’.